marbl/canu/documentation/source/parameter-reference.rst

 The correction stage of Canu requires random access to all the reads.
 Performance is greatly improved if the gkpStore database of reads is copied locally to each node that computes corrected read consensus sequences.
-This 'staging' is enabled by supplying a path name to fast local storage with the :ref:`stageDirectory` option, and, optionally, requesting access to that resource from the grid with the :ref:`gridEngineStageOption` option.
+This 'staging' is enabled by supplying a path name to fast local storage with the :ref:`stageDirectory <stageDirectory>` option, and, optionally, requesting access to that resource from the grid with the :ref:`gridEngineStageOption <gridEngineStageOption>` option.

+.. _stageDirectory:

 stageDirectory <string=undefined>
   A path to a directory local to each compute node.
 The directory should use an environment